ioBroker/ioBroker.js-controller/README.md

 If you want to pin a special loglevel for the file transport you can add a property "level" with a hard defined loglevel.
 Then no dynamic control is possible.

-#### Adapters allow to subscribe to logs
+#### Adapters are allowed to subscribe log messages
 **Feature status:** stable

-ioBroker allows adapters to subscribe to logs from the whole system.
+ioBroker allows adapters to subscribe to log messages from the whole system.
 E.g. admin adapter is using this logic

 More details for this feature can be found at https://github.com/ioBroker/ioBroker.js-controller/blob/master/doc/LOGGING.md